MMXX (album)

-MMXX (pronounced "2020") is the second studio album by American supergroup Sons of Apollo, released on January 17, 2020 via Inside Out Music.
+MMXX (pronounced "2020") is the second and final studio album by American supergroup Sons of Apollo, released on January 17, 2020 via Inside Out Music.
 It is available as a standard CD package, limited edition 2 CD package with instrumental and a cappella versions, 2 LP + CD package, and digital download.

 Background, writing and recording

 Keyboardist Derek Sherinian and drummer Mike Portnoy agreed that the album benefited from a bigger chemistry between members, who had already performed live together over 80 times by the time of the album production, aside from their debut album.

 Both of them, joined by guitarist Ron "Bumblefoot" Thal, met at Portnoy's home studio in Pennsylvania and wrote the whole album in around three weeks.
 The album was recorded in around eight months, with each member being able to work in their own home studios.

 Vocalist Jeff Scott Soto wrote all the lyrics, with Sherinian helping him with some of the melody lines.
 He commented that he admired Soto's bluesy voice, which he thought contrasted with the more operatic vocals of other progressive metal bands.